bqsgwys/KARMA/README_en.md

 Topic #1: Trend analysis of AI techniques

-Language：`Javascript` & `Python`
+Language：`Javascript`, `Python`, `HTML` & `CSS`

-As a general report, technical reports are not included in this file.
-Details including environment configurations, requirements, directory-tree of KARMA, methods and interfaces, etc., see the KARMA Reference.
+As a general report, detailed technical information is not included in this file.
+For details including environment configurations, requirements, directory-tree of KARMA, methods and interfaces, etc., see KARMA Reference (`KARMA Reference.md`).

 ## Team